byzer-org/byzer-lang/docs/en/compile.md

 ## Compilation

-Notice 1:StreamingPro is only tested with Java 8, Python 2 and 3, and running against Spark 2.2.0 (Scala 2.11).
+Notice 1:StreamingPro is only tested with Java 8, Python 2 and 3, builded with maven 3.3.9 and running against Spark 2.2.0 (Scala 2.11).

 Notice 2: If you use Intellij Idea, please make sure following profiles are selected:

 ![](https://github.com/allwefantasy/streamingpro/raw/master/images/profiles.png)